kheerand/Social-architecture-pattern-library/techniques/(t001-06) Structure of information flow/README.md

 ## Context

-Information flow is neither a parameter, nor a reinforcing or slowing loop, but a loop that delivers new information.
+In a system, decisions and well-functioning feedback loops often require information.
+In contrast, missing information can lead to system malfunction.
+People without information cannot make decisions to meet the system goals.
+The leverage point is then to provide the right information in the right form[[2](#2)].
 It is cheaper and easier to change information flows than it is to change structure[[1](#1)].

 ## Technique